raksha2004rk/ALZHEIMER-S-PREDICTION/README.md

 ## 📌 Overview

-This project focuses on detecting **Alzheimer’s Disease** using **MRI brain images** and **Deep Learning techniques**.
-The system classifies MRI scans into categories such as *Non-Demented* and *Moderate Demented* using a Convolutional Neural Network (CNN).
+This project focuses on detecting **Alzheimer’s Disease** using **MRI brain images** and **Deep Learning (CNN)** techniques.
+The system classifies MRI scans into:

-The project follows a **modular machine learning pipeline architecture**, including data preprocessing, model training, evaluation, and deployment readiness.
+- Non-Demented
+- Moderate Demented

+It also includes **Grad-CAM visualization** for explainability.

 ---

 ## 🚀 Project Objectives

-- Develop an AI-based system for Alzheimer’s detection
+- Build an AI-based Alzheimer’s detection system
-- Analyze MRI brain images
-- Build a CNN-based classification model
-- Perform preprocessing and feature extraction
+- Perform MRI image classification using CNN
-- Evaluate model performance using standard metrics
-- Create a scalable and reusable ML pipeline
+- Implement a modular ML pipeline
+- Add explainable AI (Grad-CAM)
+- Generate training performance graphs

 ---